mtmanning93/Reach_reports/README.md

 ### Django:

-Django was used as the core framework during this project, its documentation is second to none and it provides the user with a batteries included framework making the development of larger scale sites faster.
+Django was used as the core framework during this project, its documentation is second to none and it provides the user with a batteries-included framework making the development of larger-scale sites faster.

 [Full Django documentation](https://docs.djangoproject.com/en/3.2/)

 #### `django-allauth`
-I used django-allauth django add-on in the project, as it provides a set of views, templates, and functionality which integrate with any Django project to handle user authentication, registration, password management.
+I used Django-allauth django add-on in the project, as it provides a set of views, templates, and functionality that integrate with any Django project to handle user authentication, registration, and password management.
 Aiding in the speed of the development process.

 To install allauth in the command line:

     pip install django-allauth

-Next add to your settings:
+Next, add to your settings:

     INSTALLED_APPS = [
     'allauth',